Deer Seasons – Archery and Crossbow

 Deer Seasons – Buck Firearms

-• Class RG/RRG Stamps – The Class RG/RRG stamps can only be used to take an additional antlered deer in buck firearms season.
-Bucks taken on a base license except Class A, license stamp combination or Class RG/RRG stamp may be checked in any order.
+- Class RG/RRG Stamps – The Class RG/RRG stamps can only be used to take an additional antlered deer in buck firearms season.
+Bucks taken on a base license, license stamp combination or Class RG/RRG stamp may be checked in any order.
 Therefore, if a hunter desires he may check his first buck on a RG/RRG stamp.

-• In ten (10) counties or parts thereof, buck firearms season hunters are required to take an antlerless deer during any legal deer season prior to harvesting a second antlered deer.
+- In nine (9) counties or parts thereof, buck firearms season hunters are required to take an antlerless deer during any legal deer season prior to harvesting a second antlered deer.
 If a hunter in one of these counties kills a buck during archery season and fails to kill an antlerless deer before the opening day of Buck Firearms Season, they are prohibited from buck hunting until they kill and check in an antlerless deer in that county.
-Please consult the 2022-2023 Hunting and Trapping Regulations Summary for additional details and specific counties (page 15).
+Please consult the 2026-2027 Hunting and Trapping Regulations Summary for additional details and specific counties (page 13).

 Q. Can an RG/RRG stamp be used in any county with an antlerless deer season for an additional antlerless deer?